Ovulation Is the Main Event of the Menstrual Cycle

 • If the underlying problem is PCOS, identify your PCOS type and treat that.

-• If the underlying problem is undereating, eat more food and carbohydrate for at least six months.
+• If the underlying problem is undereating, eat more food and carbohydrates for at least six months.

 • If the underlying problem is high prolactin, treat that.

-Finally, a bleed on the pill is a withdrawal bleed from contraceptive drugs.
-There’s no ovulation or even attempt at ovulation so there’s no estradiol or progesterone.
-It looks like this.
+Finally, pill withdrawal bleeds are not menstrual cycles.
+On the pill, there’s no ovulation or even attempt at ovulation, so there’s no estradiol or progesterone.
+Hormone look like this:

 Ask me in the comments.